-If a window pane breaks and a gust of wind blows into the greenhouse, the whole structure is at risk of flying apart and the superstructure might fold.
+If a window pane breaks and a gust of wind blows into the greenhouse, the whole structure is at risk of flying apart.
+The main beams might fold.

 - Exposing your greenhouse to strong winds might damage your greenhouse, especially in case of storms.

 - The wind surface area is so big that the greenhouse would collapse.

 These steps aren’t necessary, but they are highly recommended, as simple preparations are easier before the greenhouse is in place.